uklans/cache-domains/README.md

 The maintainers of LAN Cache dont currently want to support Linux package caching so this fork will add support (when possible) for Linux distros

-Currently Debian based distros are supported including:
+Currently Debian and Arch based distros are supported including:

 - Debian
 - Ubuntu